 When considering how to get sponsors to support a walkathon, think outside the box and find compelling tie-ins for local businesses.
 For example, insurance companies may be able to create special slogans pertaining to health and safety.
 Or invite a local furniture store to set up a “rest stop” for your walkers where they can feature some of their best-selling lounge chairs.

 The possibilities are endless.
 Don’t be afraid to think outside the box.

 For step-by-step guidelines to help you create and sell sponsorship packages, watch our free webinar: “How to Get Sponsors to Support Your Fundraiser“.

 Get started today with affordable,

-easy-to-use Online Fundraising Software!
+easy-to-use Walk-a-thon Fundraising Software!